 Current solicitation focuses on research in resiliency and smart infrastructure.

 The First Award program helps early career, tenure-track faculty become more competitive for funding from the National Science Foundation (NSF) by 1) encouraging early career faculty to submit proposals to the NSF (or other federal funding agency) as soon as possible after their first faculty appointment, and 2) by accelerating the pace of their research and the quality of their subsequent proposals.

 First Awards are intended to be single-investigator awards to support the PI’s research program at their institution.
 The inclusion of Co-PIs, other senior personnel, and sub-awards to other institutions is prohibited.
 However, applicants are encouraged to include collaborators or mentors from the ARISE team in their proposal.
 Applicants are allowed to contact team members to discuss how project ideas may relate to the current ARISE project.

 Proposal Preparation Resources:

 REI Awards are specifically for small projects that will either allow for networking and planning or allow for the immediate pursuit of larger projects that are developing new transformational concepts.
-Faculty from the University of Kansas, Kansas State University, Wichita State University, Fort Hayes State University, and Washburn University are all encouraged to submit proposals.
+Eligible to apply is any individual with PI status at Kansas State University, University of Kansas, Wichita State University, Emporia State University, Fort Hays State University, Pittsburg State University, Washburn University, or Haskell Indian Nations University.
 This funding is awarded to both research and education projects, and selections are made in the same spirit and share goals with NSF EAGER (Early Concept Grants for Exploratory Research) awards for high risk/high gain research ideas.